Additional Environmental Protections announced

 This is the fifth in the series of public lectures examining the scientific evidence base informing modernised Regional Forest Agreements and future forest management.
 Catch up on past lectures here.

-Proposed changes to the Code of Practice for Timber Production
+Changes to Code of Practice Timber Production open for public comment

 Parks Victoria Land Management Strategy available for input